nobiot/emacsql-sqlite.exe/README.md

 # No guarantee, no support

-I do not guarantee that it works for every Window machine.
+I do not guarantee that it works for every Windows machine.
 It is provided as is, and I will assume no responsibility if it does not work for you.
 I will not respond to any request for support.

 # License of Used Software